 The Volunteer Center organizes several community service projects, identifies volunteer opportunities for USC students, faculty and staff, and houses an extensive database of over 100 entries of service agencies that provide volunteer opportunities to the USC family.
 Programs include Jumpstart, Friends and Neighbors Service Days, Alternative Break programs during winter and spring breaks, mentoring opportunities and more.
 For more information, visit usc.edu/volunteer or email email@example.com.

 A number of on-campus media facilities are operated by students, allowing them to develop their journalistic talents and air their opinions while providing a service to the campus community.

 KXSC Radio is the official campus student radio station broadcasting live at 1560 AM.
 KXSC is also available live via the Internet and can be accessed at kxsc.org.
-It is the student source for music, news, sports and campus information.
-Located in the basement of the Ronald Tutor Campus Center, the station broadcasts seven days a week.
-Students may work in sales, engineering, public relations and programming.
+Located in the basement of the Ronald Tutor Campus Center, the station broadcasts music, sports and talk shows seven days a week.
+Students may work in sales, engineering, public relations, programming, concerts and event planning, among other interdisciplinary fields.
 Call (213) 740-1483 for music requests and additional information.

 Trojan Marching Band